mdang/ga-lessons/events-and-event-handling/LESSON.md

 espn.com      | button click (login)
 southwest.com | mouseover

-> Ask the class for one of their favorite websites, find some and ask students to identify from the list what even might have been captured there
+**We Do** Ask the class for one of their favorite websites, find some events being handled and ask students to identify from the list what event was being captured

 So now that we know how important and common events are, how do we capture an event?
 We do this through event handlers, which are functions we assign to an event.